SCOPE OF THIS CHAPTER

-The local authority should make every effort not to disrupt a young person's education during their key stage 4 years, both in terms of their school and care placement unless the circumstances clearly require this (see also Education of Looked After Children, Avoidance of Disruption in Education).
+The local authority should make every effort not to disrupt a young person's education during their key stage 4 years, both in terms of their school and care placement unless the circumstances clearly require this (see also Education of Children in Care and those Children with a Social Worker Procedure, Avoidance of Disruption in Education).

 Placement arrangements for young people considering attending university, from their 18th birthday to the point they commence higher education courses, must be addressed and agreed well in advance of their 18th birthday.
 Plans need to be made for the vacation breaks.
 The local authority should not move a young person participating in a course of education during the academic year after their 18th birthday.